ilmax/site/content/posts/k3s-raspberry-tls/index.md

         Type:                  Ready
     ```

-    This was due to an incorrect configuration of my DNS so the cluster couldn't correctly resolve hostnames, fixing the DNS issue and deleting and re-installing the `ClusterIssuer` fixed the issue.
+    This was due to an incorrect configuration of my DNS on the cluster nodes so the cluster couldn't correctly resolve hostnames, fixing the DNS issue, deleting and re-installing the `ClusterIssuer` fixed the issue.

     For additional troubleshooting tips, refer to the cert-manager documentation on the subject [here](https://cert-manager.io/docs/troubleshooting/acme/#1-troubleshooting-clusterissuers).

 1. Check the issuing process

-    With cert-manager, whenever we create a `Certificate` resource, those resources are linked and you can "walk" the link using `kubectl describe {resourcetype} {resourcename}` using the order as a starting point.
+    With cert-manager, whenever we create a `Certificate` resource, cert-manager creates several resources.
+Those resources are linked and you can "walk" the link using `kubectl describe {resourcetype} {resourcename}` using the order resource as a starting point.
 What we are interested in here is the `Events:` section of the output which will help us figure out what's wrong.
-Another way to achieve the same result, is to query for all the events in the namespace we care about:
+Another, probably simpler, way to achieve the same result, is to query for all the events in the namespace we care about:

     ```sh
     kubectl get events -n test-cert